 Do You Suspect Fraud in Your Place of Work?

 In 2016, the Justice Department recovered over $4.7 billion from the False Claims Act (FCA).
-If you suspect fraud in your place of work download our free guide which goes into detail about everything you need to know about whistlblowing, including how to suspect fraud, what the next steps are to take and how to protect yourself.
+If you suspect fraud in your place of work download our free guide which goes into detail about everything you need to know about whistleblowing, including how to suspect fraud, what the next steps are to take and how to protect yourself.
 Click on the button below to download the guide.

 .Disclaimer: This blog is intended as general information purposes only, and is not a substitute for legal advice.
 Anyone with a legal problem should consult a lawyer immediately.